You are here

 B. The Arnoldo and Neva Hax Scholarship in German Studies is for students enrolled in the College of Liberal Arts studying in the area of German Studies.
 Preference may be given to those who have a declared major in German Studies or to those participating in approved study abroad programs related to German Studies.
 Students must demonstrate academic merit.
-The award is at least $1500 and will be given to at least one student.
+The award is $2,000 and will be given to one student.

 Look for the updated application form and deadline toward the end of the fall semester.

 IMPORTANT NOTES ABOUT SCHOLARSHIPS: